austinEng/austineng.github.io/_posts/filmAnimationVFX/2015-5-17-Assorted-Films.md

 ---

 <h3>Prebirth: The Eternal War</h3>
 <p>Prebirth is a short film I worked on over the summer for which I served as First Assistant Cinematographer.
-I also was responsible for designing and building many of the camera rigs which we used on set and designed the promitional <a href="/prebirthmovie.com">website</a> for the film.
+I also was responsible for designing and building many of the camera rigs which we used on set and designed the promotional <a href="//prebirthmovie.com">website</a> for the film.
 Prebirth was accepted into the Garden State Film Festival.</p>

 <div class="row">
   <div class="col-lg-4 col-sm-6 col-xs-12">